pivorodrigues/devopstips/acsa.md

   - **S3 - IA:** (Infrequently Accessed): For data that is accessed less frequently, but requires rapid access when needed.
 Lower fee than S3, but, you are charged a retrieval fee;

+  - **S3 One Zone - IA:** Want a lower-cost option for infrequently accessed data, but do not require the multiple Availability Zone data resilience;

+  - **Glacier:** Very cheap, but used for archival only.
+Expedited, Standard or Bulk.
+A Standard retrieval time takes 3 - 5 hours.